Wednesday, May 13, 2026

 You may recall that I started experimenting with shorter cranks.
 I rode with 165s on my Advocate Cycles gravel bike for over seven months but ultimately decided to move on.
 I tried, but I just couldn't get used to them.
 Perhaps the drop from 175s to 165s was just too much.

 I don't think the crank length itself was as much of an issue as was the way it completely upended my bike fit and feel.
-On the last ride I used them, at various times my saddle felt too high, too low, too far back and too far forward.
+On the last ride with the cranks, even after seven months of use, at various times my saddle felt too high, too low, too far back and too far forward.
 It's a very weird sensation.
 There was also a stretch of a few miles when it felt absolutely perfect and I was really ripping along.
 Unfortunately those "perfect" situations were few and far between.

 I picked up a pair of 170mm Rival arms for a song on Amazon.
 I had to move the chainring over from the old Apex cranks.
 I am not sure why Sram moved from three bolts to eight.
 It seems like complete overkill, but I am sure the head of Chainring-Crank Arm Interface Structural Engineering (CCAISE) would tell me otherwise.